 - Rewind, replay, pause.
 Don’t be afraid to use commands available on Netflix.
 You’re not in a movie theater, so take advantage of the pause button to read a subtitle, or rewind a bit to catch a word you’d never heard before.
 We even do this in our native language sometimes, when we’ve missed an important detail.
 Listen to your gut when you feel inclined to replay, re-watch, re-read or re-listen.

 - Keep a notebook handy.
 Or a note on your computer, phone, napkin, newspaper—anything!
 Writing things down has been shown to help students process and remember new information.
 The likelihood of you remembering—and using in context—a word or phrase that you’ve written down is much higher than if you hadn’t.

 - Use FluentU.
 While it may be tricky to find (especially French) content that also has French subtitles on Netflix, FluentU offers tons of authentic French videos—like music videos, movie trailers, news and inspiring talks—that all come with optional bilingual subtitles that are interactive to boot.
-So in addition to your Netflix veg-out time, enjoy convenient doses of subtitle-based learning here.

 Netflix and Skill: 12 Movies and Shows with French Subtitles for Learners

 Grab the popcorn!
 All but two (noted below) of the English-language movies and shows in this list come with French audio on Netflix as well.